kubernetes/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

 ## Summary

-This document presents an addition to the kubelet pod resources endpoint (pod resources API) which allows third party consumers to learn about the compute device allocation, thus, alongside the existing pod resources API endpoint, properly evaluate the node capacity.
+This document presents an addition to the kubelet pod resources endpoint (pod resources API) which allows third party consumers to learn about the resource allocation, thus, alongside the existing pod resources API endpoint, properly evaluate the available node capacity.
+The full node capacity (i.e. total amount of a Node) can be directly queried with `GetCapacity`.
+This information contains the resources both in terms of available Quantity as well as device/resource ids.
+It will also return the resources reserved for system services.
+The total amount of resources available for Pods can be queried `GetAllocatableResources`.
+Similarly to `GetCapacity` the resources are listed both as available Quantity and resource ids.
+With the combination of `List` and `Watch` the client can track the current resource usage (and availability) in detail.

 ## Motivation

 ### Goals

-* Enable node monitoring agents to know the allocatable compute resources on a node, thus properly calculate the node compute resource utilization.
+* Enable node monitoring agents to know the allocatable resources on a node, thus properly calculate the node resource utilization and available capacity.
+* Enable gathering of all relevant information on pod resources from a node local interface, without the need to have access to the Kubernetes control plane API (e.g. enable proper tracking of non-exclusive cpu allocations).

 ## Proposal